chicio/chicio.github.io/_drafts/2019-06-15-google-play-store-publish-pwa.md

 adb shell "echo '_ --disable-digital-asset-link-verification-for-url=\"https://www.fabrizioduroni.it\"' > /data/local/tmp/chrome-command-line"
 ```

-After this debug setup the app is launched withoutthe address bar :relieved:.
+After this debug setup the app is launched without the address bar :relieved:.
 Now I need to finish the development by establishing an association from the website to the app.
 To do that I needed 2 information about my app:

 * the package name